lafernando/ballerina-cloud-native-middleware-workshop/README.md

 [Ballerina](http://ballerina.io) is a programming language for the cloud-era; specializing in creating network connected applications.
 It brings together the higher level abstractions of middleware technologies, but with the flexibility of a general-purpose programming language.

-In this workshop, we will take a look at full end-to-end development of a microservices architecture with Ballerina.
+In this workshop, we will take a look at how the Ballerina platform can be used effectively in creating microservices architectures.
 This is split into four main parts.

 ## Part 1: Introduction to the Ballerina language
 - Type system